poteb/ConfigurationService/README.md

       }
     }
 The only difference is the username and password for RabbitMQ.
 If we later create another application that has a similar configuration we only need to create a new *RabbitMQ-Login* configuration and link it to our application.
 If our new application needs the AnotherConnection SQL connection string we just reference that instead, or create a third one.

+Besides different systems it's also required to link all configurations to an environment.
+This makes it possible to use the same set of configurations across different environments.
+It could be different test environments and development.
+An example could *ConnectionStrings* where we want to use a different Default connection string when debugging our application.
+##### *ConnectionStrings • Environments: Test1:*
+    {
+      "Default":"Data Source=dbserver;Initial Catalog=myDbTest1;User Id=sa;Password=SuperNinjaPassword",
+      "AnotherConnection":"Server=dbserver;Database=yourDb;Trusted_Connection=True"
+    }
+##### *ConnectionStrings • Environments: Test2:*
+    {
+      "Default":"Data Source=dbserver;Initial Catalog=myDbTest2;User Id=sa;Password=SuperNinjaPassword",
+      "AnotherConnection":"Server=dbserver;Database=yourDb;Trusted_Connection=True"
+    }
+##### *ConnectionStrings • Environments: Development:*
+    {
+      "Default":"Data Source=.;Initial Catalog=myDb;Trusted_Connection=True",
+      "AnotherConnection":"Server=dbserver;Database=yourDb;Trusted_Connection=True"
+    }
+Here we use different the same SQL Server instance for our test environments but different databases.
+And locally we use "." and a trusted connection.
+The base configuration remains unchanged.

+### "Base" naming convention
+If a reference begins with "base-" the result of the reference replaces the whole key-value pair.
+Let's look at a standard appsettings.json file.
+##### *appsettings.json:*
+    {
+      "Logging": {
+        "LogLevel": {
+          "Default": "Information",
+          "Microsoft.AspNetCore": "Warning"
+        }
+      },
+      "ConnectionStrings": {
+        "Default": "Data Source=dbserver;Initial Catalog=myDb;User Id=sa;Password=SuperNinjaPassword"
+      },
+      "RabbitMQ": {
+        "Server": "MyMqServer",
+        "Port": 5672,
+        "Username": "Goofy",
+        "Password": "EpicHeroPassword"
+      }
+    }
+We could change this to

+    {
+      "Logging": {
+        "LogLevel": {
+          "Default": "Information",
+          "Microsoft.AspNetCore": "Warning"
+        }
+      },
+      "ConnectionStrings": {
+        "Default": "$ref:ConnectionStrings#Default"
+      },
+      "RabbitMQ": "$ref:RabbitMQ#"
+    }
+But instead we use a base-reference

+    {
+      "Logging": {
+        "LogLevel": {
+          "Default": "Information",
+          "Microsoft.AspNetCore": "Warning"
+        }
+      },
+      "settings":"$ref:base-MyApplicationConfig"
+    }
+which results in

+    {
+      "Logging": {
+        "LogLevel": {
+          "Default": "Information",
+          "Microsoft.AspNetCore": "Warning"
+        }
+      },
+      "ConnectionStrings": {
+        "Default": "Data Source=dbserver;Initial Catalog=myDb;User Id=sa;Password=SuperNinjaPassword"
+      },
+      "RabbitMQ": {
+        "Server": "MyMqServer",
+        "Port": 5672,
+        "Username": "Goofy",
+        "Password": "EpicHeroPassword"
+      }
+    }
+The *settings* key is gone from the original *appsettings.json* and replaced with the result of the reference.